Dylan Hartley

-Dylan Hartley (born 24 March 1986) is a former England Rugby captain who represented England and Northampton Saints.
+Dylan Hartley (born 24 March 1986) is a former rugby union player who represented England and Northampton Saints.

 Hartley was the captain of England from January 2016 until the end of his international career in 2019.
-He is England's most capped hooker of all time, earning his first cap in 2008.
+Earning his first cap in 2008, he formerly held the record for the most capped England hooker ever before being overtaken by Jamie George in 2025.
 Hartley captained England to a Grand Slam in 2016, the first time that England had achieved this since 2003, then back-to-back Six Nations titles and notably a historic 3-0 series win in the 2016 Cook Cup against Australia.
-In 14 domestic seasons with Northampton Saints Hartley captained the Saints for 8 years through their most successful period in the clubs 130 year old history.
+In 14 domestic seasons with Northampton Saints Hartley captained the Saints for 8 years through their most successful period in the club’s 130-year history.